Reviews Communities Blog FAQ Services Contact

 You should expect stricter rent cap enforcement and tighter notice requirements.
 Build renewal calendars 90 to 120 days out, audit each increase under AB 1482 limits, and document habitability and maintenance history.
 Your manager should provide legal templates and training that minimize disputes and penalties.

-You should track economic occupancy, average days to lease, delinquency rate, make-ready cost per turn, workorder completion time, renewal capture, and marketing source ROI.
+Track economic occupancy, average days to lease, delinquency rate, make-ready cost per turn, workorder completion time, renewal capture, and marketing source ROI.
 Add utility cost per occupied unit and capital paybacks for low-flow, LED, and smart access upgrades.

 The Bottom Line